 Structure of study at RWTH Aachen University

-In the first year of the undergraduate studies, the basics of mathematics, physics and chemistry are taught.
-The program is accompanied by field seminars that continue also in the second year of study.
-Afterwards it follows an introduction to various disciplines with focus on geosciences and economic and legal sciences.
-In the final third year of the Bachelorīs degree, a specialization in four of six sections takes place:
+In the first year of the bachelor's programme, the scientific basis in the fields of mathematics, physics and chemistry are taught, and a first introduction to the system earth and its building materials, rocks and minerals is given.
+This program is accompanied by field seminars, which continue in the second year of study.
+This is followed by a thorough introduction to various disciplines of the earth sciences.
+In the final third year of the bachelor's programme, the characteristic specialisation in one of the three application-oriented profile directions takes place:

-A bachelor thesis in one of these sections completes the course of study in the sixth semester.
-A occupational internship of four weeks outside of the university is required.
-There is the opportunity to do an international semester at one of the European partner universities (ERASMUS) during the Bachelor course of study.
+The bachelor thesis concludes the study in the 6th semester.
+A job-related and study-related internship of 4 weeks outside of the university is mandatory.
+It is possible to spend a semester abroad at one of our European or non-European partner universities (e.g. in the ERASMUS programme) during the Bachelor's programme.